ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * methods: This parameter specifies a set of supported EDHOC methods (see {{Section 3.2 of I-D.ietf-lake-edhoc}}).
 If the set is composed of a single EDHOC method, this is encoded as an integer.
 Otherwise, the set is encoded as an array of integers, where each array element encodes one EDHOC method.
 In JSON, the "methods" value is an integer or an array of integers.
 In CBOR, the "methods" is an integer or an array of integers, and has label 1.

 * cipher\_suites: This parameter specifies a set of supported EDHOC cipher suites (see {{Section 3.6 of I-D.ietf-lake-edhoc}}).
 If the set is composed of a single EDHOC cipher suite, this is encoded as an integer.
 Otherwise, the set is encoded as an array of integers, where each array element encodes one EDHOC cipher suite.
 In JSON, the "cipher\_suites" value is an integer or an array of integers.
 In CBOR, the "cipher\_suites" is an integer or an array of integers, and has label 2.

-* key\_update: This parameter indicates whether the EDHOC-KeyUpdate function (see {{Section I of I-D.ietf-lake-edhoc}}) is supported.
-In JSON, the "key\_update" value is a boolean.
-In CBOR, "key\_update" is the simple value "true" or "false", and has label 3.

 * message\_4: This parameter indicates whether the EDHOC message\_4 (see {{Section 5.5 of I-D.ietf-lake-edhoc}}) is supported.
 In JSON, the "message\_4" value is a boolean.
 In CBOR, "message\_4" is the simple value "true" or "false", and has label 4.